 Chronic insomnia is very wide and it might include everything from hours of sleep to its quality.
 The issues with insomnia affect close to 10 to 15 per cent of Americans – which is quite startling.

 Over the years experts have put in man-hours to find a solution to this lucid yet complicated issue faced by mankind.
 The easiest way to deal with insomnia at hand is sleeping peels.
 Not to forget that it has its own wide range of side effects.
-The other preferred option is Cognitive Behavioral Therapy for Insomnia which also goes by the name CBT-I.
+The other preferred option is Cognitive Behavioural Therapy for Insomnia which also goes by the name CBT-I.

 CBT-I is a well-planned and structured treatment which aims at identifying and then dealing with the thoughts keeping the person awake or mind alert.